beingnivesh8/1project/README.md

 (2)py file;

-  It has the program for input a new channel ID to get details for additional channels and store them in the mysql and display in Streamlit application.
+  It has the program streamlit interface and for input a Query to get answers from mysql and display in Streamlit application.

 # ESSENTIAL INSTALL & IMPORT LIBRARIES: